Over the Rhine (band): 2000s

+2010s

 Over the Rhine's album The Long Surrender was released nationally on February 8, 2011, on the band's own Great Speckled Dog label.
 It was recorded in California with producer Joe Henry, and contains a duet with Lucinda Williams on "Undamned" and two songs co-written with Joe Henry.
+Paste named Over the Rhine's The Long Surrender one of the Top 50 Best Records of the year.

 Over the Rhine's album Meet Me at the Edge of the World is a double album that was produced by Joe Henry.
 The songs were recorded in two sessions at The Garfield House in South Pasadena in 2013: disc one, Sacred Ground, March 28–30 and disc two, Blue Jean Sky, April 1–3.
 Aimee Mann appears as a special guest vocalist on the song "Don't Let The Bastards Get You Down".
 The album was released nationally on September 3, 2013.
+In their review, the Los Angeles Times rated the album 3.5 out of 4 stars and stated: "Over the Rhine seems to inhabit another time, one that sounds awfully appealing here."

-On March 15, 2019, Over The Rhine released Love & Revelation, on their own Great Speckled Dog Record label.
+On March 15, 2019, Over the Rhine released Love & Revelation, on their own Great Speckled Dog Record label.
 The album was produced by the band and recorded and mixed by Ryan Freeland.
 The first single from the album, the title track, was premiered by Paste almost two months earlier.
 The album premiered on Rolling Stone along with a brief article about the album and the duo's creative process.
 The album was met with critical acclaim from sources including No Depression and Associated Press, who wrote "Love & Revelation is a subdued but lovely celebration...It won't surprise longtime fans that the topics are often sad and the tempos mostly slow, all the better to showcase Bergquist's warm, wise, honest alto.
 She sounds better than ever, with a depth and richness that makes her voice resonate like a prayer."

+2020s

-Cincinnati Pops Orchestra featured Over the Rhine in their special July 4 livestream alongside Melinda Doolittle.
+In 2020, Cincinnati Pops Orchestra featured Over the Rhine in their special July 4 livestream alongside Melinda Doolittle.

+In 2023, Detweiler and Bergquist produced Joshua Thomas's debut album, The Wings Outside (2024).
+It was recorded at Nowhere Else, their recording studio and performing arts space.

+In 2024, Over the Rhine released two albums on their website.
+Hymn Time in the Land of Abandon is a collection of hymns, while Ten Songs without Words is a solo piano album by Detweiler.